GeoMOER/moer-bsc-project-seminar-SDM/docs/index.md

 It allows researchers to estimate current distributions of species and to also predict their future distributions under climate change scenarios.
 SDM encompasses various area-wide spatial predictions techniques and requires profound skills related to organizing, handling, analyzing and visualizing of geodata.

-By using the programming environment R, this course will open the door to the cosmos of SDM techniques and will provide a flexible baseline for workflow automation in real research projects.
-Special emphasis will be on R Markdown for proper documentation and reproducibility.
+By using the programming environment R, this course will open the door to the cosmos of SDM techniques and will provide a flexible baseline for workflow automation in various research projects.
+Special emphasis will be on R Markdown and GitHub for proper documentation and reproducibility.

 # Intended learning outcomes
 At the end of this course you should be able to

+* feel comfortable with the usage of R and GitHub,
 * distinguish between and apply major SDM techniques,
-* feel comfortable with the usage of R,
 * analyse, share and reproduce your spatial data with R Markdown,
 * use open GIS to manage, visualize and georeference your spatial data,
 * include and process remote sensing data in your workflow,
-* learn how to implement a publication project in a collaborative approach, and last but not least to
+* learn how to implement a research project in a collaborative approach, and last but not least to
 * critically evaluate your analyses and results.